Keyboard shortcuts

 • Supports inline editing through setData with async persistence

-• Exposes all entity fields as roles
+• Exposes all target entity fields as roles

 ListView {